 As soon as you get off the plane stop for a bath in the milky blue water of the Blue Lagoon.
 Just remember to use a lot of conditioners, as it’s not your hair’s best friend, and try the free mud masks.
 End the day in Reykjavik.

 The capital of Iceland has colorful little houses, plenty of interesting graffiti, great nightlife, a hipster shopping street, and the Phallological Museum.
 Yeah, that’s right.
 A cocks’ museum really exists and it’s in the heart of Reykjavik.
 Reykjavik also has many great cafes to warm up.
 What about an Icelandic tasting menu at Tapas Barinn?
 While tasting puffin might make one feel guilty, it’s a great chance to try some traditional food with a twist.

 Although the lights are not guaranteed to appear, the season extends from September to March.
 If one travels there during those months, there’s a high chance to see them.
 Choose a dedicated tour as they are only visible outside the city, in areas with low light pollution.
 As a solo traveler, renting a car is expensive.

 Contributed by Raluca from TravelWithASpin

-Romania is a fantastic place for first time solo female travellers: it’s safe, friendly, fun and affordable.
+Romania is a fantastic place for first-time solo female travelers: it’s safe, friendly, fun, and affordable.